CASA Classrooms

 What happens in this program?

 Caregivers will receive mental health education, connections to community supports and resources to better support their child/youth.
+School staff will receive similar supports in order to be better able to support the child in the classroom after the program.

 Who is this program for?